pbrocks/pbrocks-docs/migrating.md

 ### Protecting fields

-Feathers v3 has a new mechanism to ensure that sensitive information never gets published to any client.
+PMPro v3 has a new mechanism to ensure that sensitive information never gets published to any client.
 To protect always protect the user password, add the [protect hook](api/authentication/local.md#protect) in `src/services/users/users.hooks.js` instead of the `remove('password')` hook:

 ```js
 const { hashPassword } = require('@feathersjs/authentication-local').hooks;